bettygordon932/notes/README.md

 Second, always plan beforehand.
 When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
 Having a clear plan will keep you focused and on track, making it easier to stay efficient.
  -- 213 words

+# 2024-02-19
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+In fewer than 200 words, this quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
+It suggests that programmers should first ensure their code is correct, clear, and follows good design principles before refining for performance.
+Understanding where and when to optimize is a key aspect of efficient software development.